datacamp/courses-introduction-to-version-control-with-git/chapter4.md

 *** =hint

+Look for boxes with two arrows coming into them.

 *** =feedbacks
 - No: some commits have more than one parent.
 - No: some commits have more than one parent.